Elijah Muhammad: Leadership of the Nation of Islam

 Muhammad preached his own version of Islam to his followers in the Nation.
 According to him, blacks were known as the "original" human beings, with "evil" whites being an offshoot race that would go on to oppress black people for 6,000 years.
-The origins of the white race would come to be known as Yacub's History within Elijah Muhammad's teachings.
+The origins of the white race would come to be known as Yacub's History within Muhammad's teachings.
 In The Autobiography of Malcolm X, Malcolm X talks about when he first encounters this doctrine, though he would later come to regret that he ever believed in it.

 He preached that the Nation of Islam's goal was to return the stolen hegemony of the inferior whites back to blacks across America.
-Much of Elijah Muhammad's teachings appealed to young, economically disadvantaged, African-American males from Christian backgrounds.
+Much of Muhammad's teachings appealed to young, economically disadvantaged, African-American males from Christian backgrounds.
 Traditionally, black males would not go to church because the church did not address their needs.
-Elijah Muhammad's program for economic development played a large part in the growth in the Nation of Islam.
+Muhammad's program for economic development played a large part in the growth in the Nation of Islam.
 He purchased land and businesses to provide housing and employment for young black males.

 By the 1970s, the Nation of Islam owned bakeries, barber shops, coffee shops, grocery stores, laundromats, night-clubs, a printing plant, retail stores, numerous real estate holdings, and a fleet of tractor trailers, plus farmland in Michigan, Alabama, and Georgia.
 In 1972 the Nation of Islam took controlling interest in a bank, the Guaranty Bank and Trust Co.
 Nation of Islam-owned schools expanded until, by 1974, the group had established schools in 47 cities throughout the United States.
 In 1972, Muhammad told followers that the Nation of Islam had a net worth of $75 million.